 - Cardiac MRI: a three-dimensional image shows the heart's abnormalities

 - Cardiac catheterization: a thin tube (catheter) is inserted into the heart through a vein and/or artery in either the leg or through the umbilicus ("belly button")

 Aortic stenosis can run in families, so be sure to tell your cardiologist if there is a history of a heart murmur in other close family members.

 The exact treatment required for aortic stenosis depends on each child's heart anatomy.
-Trivial and mild aortic stenosis typically require no treatment.
-However, moderate, severe and critical aortic stenosis require treatment.
+Trivial and mild aortic stenosis typically do not require treatment.
+Moderate, severe and critical aortic stenosis, however, do require treatment.